SuyashJindal/Options_Strategy_Quantitative_Task/README.md

 Hold otherwise

 This approach reduces reliance on any single model/indicator and balances rule-based logic + data-driven learning + technical confirmation

+# First load strategy_ml.py this is loading datasets.
+Load the datasets.